 - sending a threatening letter to city hall

-- texting threats of harm to your ex-lover
+- texting threats of harm to Planned Parenthood

 Note that the Nevada crime of terrorist threats does not encompass making a bogus bomb threat.
-Both acts are serious felonies, but making terrorist threats carry potentially higher prison terms than making bomb threats.
-(NRS 202.840)
+Both acts are serious felonies, but making terrorist threats carries potentially higher prison terms than making bomb threats.

-Also note that this offense is commonly called "criminal threats" rather than "terrorist threats" in California law.
+Also note that in California law, this offense is commonly called "criminal threats" rather than "terrorist threats."

 Which defenses would be most effective in fighting charges of terrorist threats in Nevada depend on the facts of the case.
-Here are some of the more common strategies your attorney may use:
+Some of the more common strategies a defense attorney may use are:

-- False allegations - Perhaps someone falsely accused you of making terrorist threats out of revenge, anger or an innocent misunderstanding.
-Either way, your charges should be dropped as long as the prosecution can't prove beyond a reasonable doubt that you made a threat concerning terrorism.
+- False allegations - Perhaps someone falsely accused the defendant out of revenge, anger or an innocent misunderstanding.
+Either way, the charges should be dropped as long as the prosecution cannot prove beyond a reasonable doubt that the defendant made a threat concerning terrorism.

-- Police misconduct - In the heat of the moment police may deviate from protocol and commit unconstitutional acts such as illegal arrests, searches and seizures.
-In these cases your attorney may file a Nevada motion to suppress asking the judge to throw out any evidence found from the unlawful police activity.
-If the judge agrees, your case may be dismissed for lack of proof.
+- Police misconduct - In the heat of the moment police may deviate from protocol and commit unconstitutional acts such as illegal arrests and searches and seizures.
+In these cases the defense attorney may file a motion to suppress asking the judge to throw out any evidence found from the unlawful police activity.
+If the judge agrees, the case may be dismissed for lack of proof.

-- Accident - You are not criminally liable for making a terrorist threat if you didn't deliberately mean to injure or alarm anyone, cause panic, make a profit or interfere with government operations.
-As long as the D.A. can't show that your intentions were malicious, the whole case may be thrown out.
+- Lack of malicious intent - A person is not criminally liable for making a terrorist threat if he/she did not deliberately mean to injure or alarm anyone, cause panic, make a profit or interfere with government operations.
+If the D.A. cannot show that the defendant's intentions were malicious, the whole case may be thrown out.

-Making terrorist threats is prosecuted as a category B felony in Las Vegas.
+Making terrorist threats is prosecuted as a category B felony in Nevada.
 The punishment may include:

-- 2 - 20 years in Nevada State Prison, and
+- two to twenty (2 - 20) years in Nevada State Prison, and

 - maybe up to $5,000 in fines